Kaitiaki Pātaka Pukapuka

 - select and buy books and other items and classify them

 - update and maintain electronic resources and databases

-- research information for customers (mainly in corporate or law libraries)
+- research information for customers or students

 - support customers to access information on their own devices

 - organise or run training courses and events

 - manage a library's website and social media channels.

 Skills and knowledge

 - how to evaluate, organise and locate information

 - te ao Māori and te reo Māori